-Nominated Supervisors/ Educators/Staff Ensuring an assessment of the potential for accidental exposure to allergens for child/and or children who may be at risk of anaphylaxis reaction, if they are in attendance at the service is conducted.
-Completing and developing a Risk Minimisation Plan for the service in consultation with educators and staff and the parent of the child/children.
+Person: Responsible for: Nominated Supervisors/ Educators/Staff • Ensuring an assessment of the potential for accidental exposure to allergens for child/and or children who may be at risk of anaphylaxis reaction, if they are in attendance at the service is conducted.
+Completing and developing a Risk Minimisation Plan for the service in consultation with educators and staff and the family of the child/children.
 (See Appendix Two).
-Person: Responsible for: • child/and or children who may be at risk of anaphylaxis reaction, if they are in attendance at the service is conducted.
-Completing and developing a Risk Minimisation Plan for the service in consultation with educators and staff and
+Supporting the child whilst eating, ensuring that they only eat food that has been specifically prepared for him/her: Where the service is preparing food for the child, ensure that it has been prepared in accordance with the documented information on the Risk